JeodC/PortMaster-Descent/addons/descent/README.md

 It contains Parallax Software's top 10 picks, 90 singleplayer and 23 multiplayer levels--123 levels total.

 Repaired levels:
-Ice Outpost I - ICEOUT.MSN contained an invalid characetr causing the .rdl file to not be recognized
+Ice Outpost I - ICEOUT.MSN contained an invalid character causing the .rdl file to not be recognized
 Arena - ARENA.MSN missing `type=` line causing it to not be recognized for multiplayer anarchy mode

 ## Additional Add-Ons